 CTR, or Click Through Rate, is the percentage of those that click on an advertisement in relation to how many have seen it.
 It is essentially a measure by which to quantify how effective, and cost-efficient, an advertisement is.

 Tracking online behavior is notoriously difficult, and businesses will likely need the services of experts in the field to truly understand how to improve specific aspects of their website.
 This, however, is not always the case.
 Click Through Rate data is easy to obtain and relatively simple to understand.
-Although that is not to say that it is a simple task implementing campaigns and strategies based on the data.
+Although that is not to say that it is a simple task of implementing campaigns and strategies based on the data.

-Firstly, it is important to understand how the click through rate is calculated.
+Firstly, it is important to understand how the click-through rate is calculated.
 It is a simple formula, the number of people that clicked on any given ad, which is then divided by the number of people who saw the ad, times by a hundred.
-So if an ad gets four clicks per hundred views, the click through rate is 4%.
+So if an ad gets four clicks per hundred views, the click-through rate is 4%.

 Once you have an accurate picture of your data, you might want to know what makes for a good CTR.
-Well that will depend on a number of factors.
+Well, that will depend on a number of factors.
 One of the most important would be the different types of ads.

-Search, Banner And Email Ads
+Search, Banner, And Email Ads